moka-rs/cache-trace/arc/README.md

 >> TABLE III.
 A summary of various traces used in this paper.
 Number of unique
 >> pages in a trace is termed its "footprint".
 >
-> The trace OLTP has been used in [^18], [^20], [^23].
-It contains references to
+> The trace OLTP has been used in [18], [20], [23].
+It contains references to a
-> a CODASYL database for a one-hour period.
-The traces P1&mdash;P14 were
+> CODASYL database for a one-hour period.
+The traces P1&mdash;P14 were collected
-> collected from workstations running Windows NT by using Vtrace which captures
+> from workstations running Windows NT by using Vtrace which captures disk
-> disk operations through the use of device filters.
-The traces were gathered
+> operations through the use of device filters.
+The traces were gathered over
-> over several months, see [^29].
+> several months, see [29].
 The page size for these traces was bytes.
-The
+The trace
-> trace ConCat was obtained by concatenating the traces P1&mdash;P14.
-Similarly,
+> ConCat was obtained by concatenating the traces P1&mdash;P14.
+Similarly, the
-> the trace Merge(P) was obtained by merging the traces P1&mdash;P14 using time
+> trace Merge(P) was obtained by merging the traces P1&mdash;P14 using time
 > stamps on each of the requests.
 The idea was to synthesize a trace that may
 > resemble a workload seen by a small storage controller.
 The trace DS1 was
 > taken off a database server running at a commercial site running an ERP
 > application on top of a commercial database.
 The trace is seven days long, see
-> [^30].
+> [30].
 We captured a trace of the SPC1 like synthetic benchmark that contains
 > long sequential scans in addition to random accesses.
 For precise description
-> of the mathematical algorithms used to generate the benchmark, see [^31],
+> of the mathematical algorithms used to generate the benchmark, see [31], [32],
-> [^32], [^33].
+> [33].
 The page size for this trace was KBytes.
-Finally, we consider
+Finally, we consider three
-> three traces S1, S2, and S3 that were disk read accesses initiated by a large
+> traces S1, S2, and S3 that were disk read accesses initiated by a large
 > commercial search engine in response to various web search requests.
 The trace
 > S1 was captured over a period of an hour, S2 was captured over roughly four
 > hours, and S3 was captured over roughly six hours.
 The page size for these